juancarlosqr/datascience/README.md

-# datascience
+# Data Science Playground

-Data Science Playground
+Code, notes and articles about big data, data analytics and data visualization.